Steven de Jongh: Biography

 He was a Directeur sportif at Team Sky for three years, leaving in October 2012 after admitting he had taken illegal substances earlier in his career.
 In January 2013 he joined Team Saxo-Tinkoff as a sports director.
 After the Tinkoff team announced their disbanding at the conclusion of the 2016 season, in September 2016 confirmed that de Jongh would join them from 2017, along with Tinkoff riders Alberto Contador and Jesús Hernández.

+On October 15, 2018, de Jongh was reported missing by his wife after he did not return from a training ride near his home in Girona, Spain.
+After she posted to Twitter to request help finding him, others noticed that his cycling computer had automatically uploaded his route to the social networking site Strava.
+Search efforts were then focused on the area near the end of the route, and de Jongh was found lying unconscious in a ravine near the road.
+He suffered a severe concussion but was not otherwise harmed.
+De Jongh later said that he had no memory of the crash and the cause was unknown.